 Surface Smoothness – Cured films of ETFE are not quite as smooth as ECTFE, primarily due to its high molecular weight (low melt flow rate).
 In choosing the balance of resin properties use in broad chemical exposures, greater consideration was given to performance than to visual appearance.
 For the large majority of applications the surface smoothness of ETFE coatings is quite adequate.

 Very smooth films may be important for certain specific applications, such as preventing bacterial growth in high purity deionized water delivery systems.
-For these special cases DuPont offers a second type of ETFE, used as a final topcoat, that provides an exceptionally smooth surface finish.
+For these special cases Chemours offers a second type of ETFE, used as a final topcoat, that provides an exceptionally smooth surface finish.

 Permeation Resistance – ETFE and ECTFE are semi-crystalline polymers, meaning their films contain both crystalline and amorphous regions.
 ECTFE is claimed to be more crystalline than ETFE, which therefore imparts a lower permeation rate to certain gases and chemicals.
 However, permeation is affected by a number of factors, not only crystallinity.
 For example, ECTFE is more permeable to methylene chloride and methyl ethyl ketone due to its chemical similarity and molecular polarity, respectively.